wurdcms/wurd-web/README.md

   });
 ```

-See more in the [examples](https://github.com/wurdcms/wurd-web/tree/master/examples) folder or run them with `npm run examples`.
+See more in the [examples](https://github.com/wurdcms/wurd-web/tree/master/examples) folder or run them with `npm run example`.

 ## Installation